milieucities/milieucities/README.md

 2. Bundle the gemfile `bundle install`.
 Note you may have to install bundler `gem install bundler`.

-3. Download and start up a postgressql db
-Ask for `.env` files ask for `database.yml` file `.env` goes to the root folder
+3. Download and start up a postgressql.
+Best way to install it `brew install postgresql` Ask for `.env` files ask for `database.yml` file `.env` goes to the root folder
 `database.yml` goes to `/config`